fahadshamshad/raven-watermark-removal/README.md

 RAVEN is a zero-shot diffusion-based framework for evaluating the robustness of invisible image watermarks through semantic-preserving novel view synthesis.

-🚧 **We are currently testing RAVEN on Google SynthID.
-Stay tuned!**
+🚧 **We are testing RAVEN on Google SynthID and preparing to submit our SynthID-related findings to the Google Security Bounty program.
+We plan to release the RAVEN code afterward**

 ## Updates